Contracting Cone

 - Task or delivery orders expected under the contract are so integrally related that only a single source can reasonably perform the work

-- The contract provides only for firm-fixed price (see FAR Part 16.202) task or delivery orders for products for which unit prices are established in the contract or services for which prices are established in the contract for the specific tasks to be performed;
+- The contract provides only for firm-fixed price (FAR Part 16.202) task or delivery orders for products for which unit prices are established in the contract or services for which prices are established in the contract for the specific tasks to be performed;

 - Only one source is qualified and capable of performing the work at a reasonable price to the Government; or